Two sessions: Key political gathering in China kicks off as leaders attempt to restore shattered economic confidence - ExBulletin

 Such a change in tone could also be signaled by the appointment of a new foreign minister at this year's gathering, which analysts say could happen in the coming days.

-This role has been filled, in what many expected to be a temporary function, by top diplomat and former foreign minister Wang Yi since July, when his newly appointed successor, Qin Gang, was ousted without explanation after disappeared from public view.
+This role has been filled, in what many expected to be a temporary function, by senior diplomat and former foreign minister Wang Yi since July, when his newly appointed successor, Qin Gang, was named. ousted without explanation after disappearing from public view.

-This dramatic moment was followed a few weeks later by the disappearance, then removal and replacement of another official hand-picked by Xi for his third term: then-Defense Minister Li Shangfu .
+This dramatic moment was followed a few weeks later by the disappearance, then the dismissal and replacement of another official hand-picked by Xi for his third term: Defense Minister Li Shangfu.
 Once again, this was done without explanation, alongside an anti-corruption campaign and an apparent purge within the Chinese military.

 Although analysts said the surprise reshuffle did not pose a threat to Xi's grip on power, it raised questions about his judgment, with positions left vacant following the cuts calling him yet again.